Donna Mansell: Early life

-Donna Louise Davidson was born on 14 July 1983 and led a fairly normal childhood until she reached the age of 19.
+Donna Louise Davidson was born on 14 July 1983 in Kidderminster, United Kingdom and led a fairly normal childhood until she reached the age of 19.
 After being pregnant with her daughter Leonie for 33 weeks doctors soon realised that Donna had developed Dilated cardiomyopathy.
 Leonie was delivered by Caesarean section on 9 August 2002 while Donna was treated for heart failure.
 After 12 weeks of treatment was not successful, doctors realised that a heart transplant was the only option and on 2 November 2002 Donna received her first heart transplant at the Queen Elizabeth Hospital Birmingham.
 After her transplant Donna developed Transplant rejection a number of times requiring various hospital stays.
 Eventually doctors gained control and Donna continued her life until December 2004 when her brother James was diagnosed with cardiomyopathy and listed for a transplant.
 James received his heart transplant shortly after.

 In April 2005 Donna started to feel short of breath and could barely walk.
 She was diagnosed with Chronic Organ rejection and her body had developed donor specific antibodies which were attacking her heart.
 This resulted in Donna being listed for another transplant as there was nothing that could be done to save this heart.
 Four months later Donna received heart transplant number two.
 In 2007 James died due to transplant complications which hit Donna hard as they had grown very close due to their illnesses.
 Shortly after Donna received the news that her daughter, Leonie, had also been diagnosed with Dilated cardiomyopathy.
 They also added that there was a fault in the TNNT2 Gene which was the cause of all their heart related problems.